 Subsection 3.
 The master shall have the authority to conclude contracts for salvage operations on behalf of the owner.
-The master, shipowner^{)}, and the owner shall have the authority to conclude such contracts on behalf of the owner of the cargo on board the vessel.
+The master, shipowner, and the owner shall have the authority to conclude such contracts on behalf of the owner of the cargo on board the vessel.

-The duties of the salvor, the master, the owner, and the shipowner $^{)}$
+The duties of the salvor, the master, the owner, and the shipowner environment,

 Section 444.
-The salvor shall owe a duty to the shipowner^{)} and owner of the vessel or other property in danger:
+The salvor shall owe a duty to the shipowner and owner of the vessel or other property in danger:

-- a) to carry out the salvage operations with due care, - b) in performing the salvage operations, to exercise due care to prevent or minimize damage to the environment, - c) whenever circumstances reasonably require, to seek assistance from other salvors, and - d) to accept the assistance of other salvors when reasonably requested to do so by the master, shipowner^{)} or owner of the vessel or the owner of other property in danger; provided, however, that the amount of his reward shall not be prejudiced should it be found that such a request was unreasonable.
+- a) to carry out the salvage operations with due care, - b) in performing the salvage operations, to exercise due care to prevent or minimize damage to the

+- c) whenever circumstances reasonably require, to seek assistance from other salvors, and - d) to accept the assistance of other salvors if reasonably requested by the master, shipowner or owner of the vessel or the owner of other property in danger.
+However, it shall not affect the amount of their payment if the request is deemed unreasonable.

 Subsection 2.
-The owner of the ship, shipowner^{)} and master of the vessel or the owner of other property in danger shall owe a duty to the salvor:
+The owner of the ship, shipowner and master of the vessel or the owner of other property in danger shall owe a duty to the salvor: